markmccoid/myCodeDocs/docs/projects/tv-tracker.md

 - **Title Search** - Simply a search for the entered text
 - **Predefined Search** - the API has some predefined searches.
   - **Popular** - Initial search done
-  - Now Playing - Too similar to Popular, need to maybe create a few predefined queries or just get rid of this and **upcoming**
-  - Upcoming
 - **Advanced Search** - allows the user to enter multiple search criteria.
   - **Genres** - Movie Genres.
 Multiple can be selected.
 ANDed together for search
   - **Release Year** - The year the movie was released